-The Making Tracks Residency gives selected Fellows the chance to create new collaborative works, explore and develop strategies for environmental engagement, and receive professional development and career advice from a team of industry experts.
+Our two-week Making Tracks Residency gives selected Fellows the chance to create new collaborative works, explore and develop strategies for environmental engagement, and receive professional development and career advice from industry experts.
+A two-week UK tour takes place following the residency.
+We visit some of the most beautiful small-medium sized venues in the country, including The North Wall (Oxford), The National Centre for Early Music (York), St George’s (Bristol), Firth Hall (Sheffield) and Norwich Arts Centre.

-10 Fellow-led youth music workshops
+10 youth music workshops

 Building the careers of young music professionals

 Making Tracks contributes to the professional development of exceptional young music professionals.
 Through the professional development offered during our opening residency and the project more generally, Making Tracks Fellows are introduced to a wide range of industry professionals and enter into a growing network of adventurous musicians and change-makers around the globe.

 Environmental responsibility will always underpin everything we do - as we believe it should for the Arts in general.
 We are taking numerous steps within our operations to reduce our impact.
 These actions, such as drastically reducing the number of flights taken by musicians involved in the project, resulted in a 60% decrease in transport-related emissions in 2019, compared to the previous season.
 In 2022 we will be expanding our focus on train travel for selected artists.